-(H) Contribute to related strategic plans and activities within Bracknell Forest and across administrative boundaries
+Strategic action: Contribute to related strategic plans and activities within Bracknell Forest and across administrative boundaries

-(I) Contribute to climate change mitigation (lowering emissions and/or carbon storage)
+Climate mitigation: Contribute to climate change mitigation (lowering emissions and/or carbon storage)

-(J) Contribute to climate change adaptation (improving the resilience of habitats, species and people to a changing climate)
+Climate adaptation: Contribute to climate change adaptation (improving the resilience of habitats, species and people to a changing climate)

 The objectives link through to each of the targets in the plan.
-This is shown under each target.
+This is shown next to each target.